Top Korean bodybuilder of all times – Garage Gym Builder

-Think of the world’s great bodybuilders, and certain countries come to mind - the USA, Austria, England, to name a few.
-Yet, few people would think to put Korea on that list.
+Think of the world’s great bodybuilders, and certain countries come to mind – the USA, Austria, England, to name a few.
+Few people would think to put Korea on that list.
 While it’s true that South Korea hasn’t produced a Ronnie, an Arnold or a Dorian, there have been a surprising number of extremely impressive physiques to come out of that country.
-In this article, we profile the 9 best bodybuilders to come out of Korea.
+If you want to know who is the best Korean bodybuilder read this article which profiles the 9 best bodybuilders to come out of Korea.

 Hwang Chul Soon

-Hwang Chul Soon is an extremely popular bodybuilder and fitness model from Seoul.
+Hwang Chul Soon is an extremely popular Korean bodybuilder and fitness model from Seoul.
 He was born in 1983 and stands 5’ 10”, with a competitive body weight of around 230 pounds.
-Hwang began his career a personal trainer.
-He has steadily been putting on muscular bodyweight, year by year, while constantly improving his conditioning.
+Hwang began his career as a personal trainer.
+He has steadily been putting on muscular bodyweight, year by year, while continually improving his conditioning.

 Hwang’s big break came in 2009 when he placed second at the Musclemania World Champs in the U.S.A.
 Hwang claims that he takes neither steroids nor supplements.
 When asked how he could get so big without them, he replied . . .